Differentiation Strategy: 5 Shocking Ways To Kill The Competition

 Arbill (www.arbill.com) – One of our clients, Arbill provides safety products to industrial companies.
 Instead of simply pitching products, they decided to focus on plant safety.
 They’ll come out and assess your plant, provide safety recommendations and do safety audits.
 They’ll even offer innovative ways to keep commonly used products like safety glasses in stock with auto-ordering options and even in-plant vending machine options, all designed to make sure plant personnel always have what they need to be safe.

-Here’s how Square 2 goes to market with our own remarkable elements in our business:
+Heres how Square 2 goes to market with our own remarkable elements in our business:

 You can see from these examples that it can be challenging to figure out how to be remarkable and then even more challenging to figure out how to deliver in a remarkable way.
-But you should also see the benefits and the fast growth associated with almost every business that cracks this nut and create a truly remarkable business.
+But you should also see the benefits and the fast growth associated with almost every business that cracks this nut and creates a truly remarkable business.

-Make Sure Remarkable Elements Of Your Business Align With Prospect Pains Or Challenges
+Align Remarkable Elements With Prospect Pains

 Sometimes we find companies with misaligned differentiation.
 This means what makes them remarkable is something prospects don’t care about.